thinger-io/plugins/sftpgo/README.md

 This plugin only supports the TLS connection over the base domain name of the instance.

-!!! warning
+> [!WARNING]

-    If the TLS connection is not longer able to be established, restart the plugin manually in order for the certificates to reload
+> If the TLS connection is not longer able to be established, restart the plugin manually in order for the certificates to reload

 ## Official Documentation

 This plugin is based on the software SFTPGo.
 It's official documentation can be found under the [docs folder](https://github.com/drakkan/sftpgo/tree/main/docs) in its [official repository](https://github.com/drakkan/sftpgo).

-## License

-SFTPGo is distributed under the [AGPL-3.0 License](https://github.com/drakkan/sftpgo/blob/main/LICENSE)